Manoranjan-Sethi/JavaScript/README.md

 -If else statement
 -Ternary Operator
 -&& || operator
-●    Nested if else
+-Nested if else
-●    If elseif else
+-If elseif else
-●    Switch statement
+-Switch statement
-●    While loop
+-While loop
-●    While loop examples
+-While loop examples
-●    For loop
+-For loop
-●    For loop examples
+-For loop examples
-●    Break and continue keyword
+-Break and continue keyword
-●    Do
+-Do While loop